Chirag19/osm2cesium/README.md

 1. Assuming Ubuntu 16.04...
 2. bash get_dependencies.sh
 3. bash osm2cesium.sh
+4. Go to http://localhost/cesium/Apps/demo.html and search for "NewYork"

 Make sure the resulting model is less than 5 MB or so.
 Not sure what the .gltf limit is in CesiumJS.
 Otherwise it will not display